ellysh/video-game-bots/ClickerBots/output-device-capture.md

 **FFSnapShot** function takes these parameters:

 1. **0, 0, 0, 0** - these first four zeros are left, top, right and bottom coordinates of a SnapShot area.
-The whole screen is copied if all coordinates equal to zero.
+The whole screen is copied if all coordinates are zeroed.
 2. **0** or **1** - last parameter is a number of the SnapShot slot.
 The maximum slot number is 1023.

 Next **FFLocalizeChanges** function takes three parameters: